hmtinc/Emerald-Attendance/README.md

 # Emerald-Attendance
-A simple XML based attendance management program which makes use of a web server to store and manage data.
+A simple XML based attendance management program designed with c#.net which makes use of a web server to store and manage data.

 # Setup
 - Due to server up keep issues, there is no longer a demo server online, but the application can be configured to pull data of another server.